mah-d10/TLA-Project1/README.md

 # Finite Automata Potion!
-This is project 1 for the Theory of Languages and Automata course.
+This is project 1 for the Theory of Language and Automata course.
 It's about DFA and NFA and has 2 + 1 parts:
 #### Part 0:
 Reading the input from a file and storing the given NFA in the desired data structures.
 #### Part 1: